silnrsi/pysilfont/docs/scripts.md

 on a designspace file.
 It looks in the designspace file for a master with `info copy="1"` set then syncs the values from that master to other masters defined in the file.

 If a second designspace file is supplied, it also syncs to masters found in there.

-Some validation is different for complex families (ie not RIBBI families) - use `--complex` to inicate that a family is complex.

 Example usage: